Japanese diaspora: Terminology

 The term Nikkei, from the Japanese word nikkei (日系), is often used to refer to Japanese people who emigrated from Japan and their descendants.
-These groups were historically differentiated by the terms issei (first-generation Nikkei), nisei (second-generation Nikkei), sansei (third-generation Nikkei) and yonsei (fourth-generation Nikkei).
+These groups were historically differentiated by the terms issei (first-generation Nikkei), nisei (second-generation Nikkei), sansei (third-generation Nikkei), yonsei (fourth-generation Nikkei), and gosei (fifth-generation Nikkei).
 In this context emigration refers to permanent settlers, excluding transient Japanese abroad, although the term may not strictly relate to citizenship status.
 The Japanese government defines Nikkei people as foreign citizens with the ability to provide proof of Japanese lineage within three generations.
 On the other hand, in the United States and some other places where Nikkei people have developed their own communities and identities, first-generation Japanese immigrants with Japanese citizenship tend to be included if they are involved in the local community.

 The Japanese American National Museum, based upon a collaborative project that involved more than 100 scholars from 10 countries, has defined Nikkei as follows:

 We are talking about Nikkei people - Japanese emigrants and their descendants who have created communities throughout the world.
 The term Nikkei has multiple and diverse meanings depending on situations, places, and environments.
 Nikkei also include people of mixed racial descent who identify themselves as Nikkei.
 Native Japanese also use the term Nikkei for the emigrants and their descendants who return to Japan.
 Many of these Nikkei live in close communities and retain identities separate from the native Japanese.

+The Japanese Ministry of Foreign Affairs' definition of nikkeijin (Nikkei people) has changed over time.
+The 1969 edition of the Survey of Japanese Nationals Overseas defined nikkeijin as those not possessing Japanese nationality who might be regarded as ethnically Japanese, including first-generation naturalized immigrants and second- and third-generation descendants.
+However, the 1982 edition of the survey stated that the scope of the term could not be clearly delineated.
+The 2002 edition of the survey defined nikkeijin as consisting of both Japanese nationals residing overseas permanently and those not possessing Japanese nationality who might be regarded as ethnically Japanese.